aliasgherman/5GNR-SSS-PSS-Generation/README.md

 These include calculated values for the SSS sequence x1(m) for m between 0 to 127

 # File Name : PCI_SSS_Correlations.csv
 This file includes results of each PCI value compared to all other PCI values and the number of entries which were same on same index.
-(Same subcarrier and same value of transmission.
-Higher the value, higher the interference)